qais-yousef/myci/README.md

 Where replace $SERVER_DNS_NAME/$SERVER_IP_ADDRESS with your real values.
 This is required to avoid python generating an error when talking to the server via myci cli due to a missing subjectAltName in the certificate.

+If you're accessing the server via localhost then use that as SERVER_DNS_NAME.

 ## Start Jenkins